charm-13/petcafe/docs/performance_writeup.md

 Planning Time: 0.605 ms
 Execution Time: 13.060 ms
 ```
 The query runs a scan on the inventory table to find rows with the user id, then the data is sorted using quicksort.
-Then it finds the treats where the quantity is 0.
+Then it finds the treats where the quantity is greater than 0.
+Similar to the previous query, the user_inventory_view takes up the most time due to the aggregation.
+The index from the users tables stays the same.
 #### Index
 ```
 CREATE INDEX idx_user_inventory_user_id_quantity ON user_inventory (user_id, quantity);